awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-instance-metadata.md

 1. On the confirmation page, choose **Create Auto Scaling group**\.

+**Note**
+For other examples that you can use as a reference for developing your user data script, see the [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples) for Amazon EC2 Auto Scaling\.

 ## Step 3: Create an Auto Scaling group<a name="instance-metadata-create-auto-scaling-group"></a>

 After you create your launch template, create an Auto Scaling group\.